If you’re on this page, you’ve reached the point where you’re asking yourself a very important question:

 LLC Offers Limited Liability Protection

-As the name suggests, LLCs provide their members personal protection from liability.
+As the name suggests, LLCs provide their members with personal protection from liability.

 What this means is that LLC members are not personally liable for business debts and judgments incurred by the LLC.